Embird Embroidery Software

 Lettering adjusted with envelope placed on the Mesh object (rectangle)

-5. Lettering is now in the form of plain fills.
-Use main menu > Convert > Fill, Mesh & Sfumato > Create Outlines from Fill command to create outlines of the lettering
+5. The lettering is now in the form of plain fills.
+Use the main menu > Convert > Fill, Mesh & Sfumato > Create Outlines from Fill command to create outlines of the lettering.

-6. You have 2 lettering objects one on top of the other now.
-The first is in pain fills, the second is in outlines.
+6. You now have two lettering objects, one on top of the other.
+The first is in plain fills, and the second is in outlines.

-7. Delete the first lettering object (plain fills)
+7. Now delete the first lettering object (plain fills).

-8. Use main menu > Convert > Outline > Outline To Carving command.
-The outline items should disappear from the Object Inspector panel because they become carvings of the original Mesh object
+8. Use the main menu > Convert > Outline > Outline To Carving command.
+The outline items should disappear from the Object Inspector panel because they become carvings of the original Mesh object.

 Mesh - Curly Plant - Mesh object with carvings created from lettering